Pronunciation: PRE nay tal VYE ta mins

 Prenatal multivitamins may also be used for purposes not listed in this medication guide.

-Many vitamins can cause serious or life-threatening side effects if taken in large doses.
-Do not take more of this medication than directed on the label or prescribed by your doctor.
+Some vitamins and minerals can cause serious or life-threatening side effects if taken in large doses.
+Do not take more of this product than directed on the label or prescribed by your doctor.

 Before taking prenatal multivitamins, tell your doctor about all your medical conditions and all medicines you use.